burmistrov-tech/blog/_posts/2022/may/2022-05-22-use-microsoft-di-in-aspnet.md

 container.AddLogging(builder => builder.AddSerilog(logger));
 ```

 But unfortunately, Microsoft DI doesn't implement `IDependencyResolver` out of the box, which is the interface ASP.NET Web uses to resolve dependencies.
-Below, I'll show you how to implement this interface yourself, but first let's take a look at it.
+Below, I'll show you how to implement this interface yourself, but first, let's look at it.

 ## Under the hood